 - walnuts or pistachios, chopped or grated

-In Armenia, Syria and Lebanon, the Chrsitmas season begins on December 4, the feast of St. Barbara.
-This is the traditional dessert for that day, and while the wheat is cooking, the head of the household is supposed to tell the legend of St. Barbara.
+In Armenia, Syria and Lebanon, the Christmas season begins on December 4, the feast of St. Barbara.
+This traditional Lebanese dessert is wheat berries laced with nuts and candied fruits.
+While the wheat is cooking, the head of the household is supposed to tell the legend of St. Barbara.

 Wash grain thoroughly under cold running water.
 Drain well and put into a heavy saucepan with a tight-fitting lid.
 A slow cooker may be used instead.
 Add the salt and 8 cups of boiling water, cover tightly and simmer slowly until the wheat is soft but not mushy.
 This may take 4 to 6 hours.

 The consistency should be similar to that of porridge.
 If there is too much liquid, it should be drained.